GeneralReznov/Airena/README.md

-  # 🚀 Airena
+  # 🚀 Alrena

- AIrena is an AI-powered platform that provides entertainment and educational experiences through various interactive features.
+ Alrena is an AI-powered platform that provides entertainment and educational experiences through various interactive features.

  ---